Reported by Fabrizio Martellucci

 Disclosure: This site is a participant in the Amazon.com affiliate program.

 Have you gone through your normal corner punches with a lever or the ones you push on the edge and found them unsatisfactory?
-Well, if you want ease-of-use, and an suffer from dexterity problem or are ‘weak wristed’ like myself, look no further than We R Memory Keepers Crop-A-Dile Chomper Corner cutter tool.
+Well, if you want ease-of-use, and suffer from dexterity problem or are ‘weak wristed’ like myself, look no further than the We R Memory Keepers Crop-A-Dile Chomper Corner cutter tool.
 It’s not your average punch you need to use on a table as it is to be hand-held (if you have a crop-a-dile you’ll know exactly what I mean).

 Rounding corners of cards or your mats you put on your scrapbook layouts is very much the trend at the moment.
 And despite purchasing two different punches, I always found them flimsy and not very strong in doing the job, especially with card stock or thicker paper.
 I even had one break on me (actually it was Vince but need to save the reputation of the ‘innocent’ LOL).

 The problem with lever punches is that you can’t see properly when you try to align the corner (as you can see from the picture you don’t know if both side are touching.
 The other one is fairly good as you can exactly see where the paper aligns but here’s the caveat, it only accepts paper; try anything thicker and you’ll end up with the plastic sleeve breaking (see picture above).

 With the Crop-A-Dile Corner Chomper, I can exactly see where I’m putting the corner to be cut and since I can use it mid-air I can bring it forward to clearly see what’s I’m doing (a boon as my sight is not what it used to be).
 Also, the material We R Memory Keepers uses on the handle is lovely and soft, though you can feel the sturdiness of the tool underneath.